cyniphile/blog/_posts/2021-12-1-biology-rust.md

 ![]({{ site.baseurl }}/images/biology-rust/2021-11-12-09-45-14.png)

 We aren't even allowed to wire `complement` up to anything but its proper DNA input.
-We also get another neat exhaustivity check at compile time if I forget to handle one of the enumerated bases:
+We also get another neat exhaustivity check at compile time if we forget to handle one of the enumerated bases:

 ![]({{ site.baseurl }}/images/biology-rust/2021-11-12-09-40-15.png)